Academic Policies & Information

 If a student wishes to pursue a second degree program that has not been approved as a dual degree, they must follow the Multiple Majors and Multiple Degrees Policy, and must have approval by the Departments and Schools in which they are seeking the degrees.

 Degree Requirements for All Students

 Once all defined degree requirements for a student’s academic program(s) have been met, the degree will be conferred, even if the student wishes to remain an active student.
 If a student wishes to continue taking coursework at Edgewood College after their degree has been conferred, they would need to reapply to the institution.
 Please contact the Registrar’s Office for details.

 No degree will be officially conferred by Edgewood College until all defined degree requirements for the student’s academic program(s) have been met.
-All transcripts for outstanding transfer coursework, including study abroad, need to be received by the Registrar’s Office prior to the conferral date (December 20, May 25 or August 25).

 If degree requirements are not met and a student leaves the College, they will have five years from that term to reenter under their original catalog.
 If a student reenters after an absence of 5 or more years, he or she will be responsible for completing all requirements in the catalog in effect at the time of reentry.
 A student may not graduate with a grade of “Incomplete” on their academic record.

 All students expecting to graduate must complete an Application for Degree form with the Registrar’s Office at the beginning of their final term.

 This form is required for four important reasons: